 There's good news and bad news.
 First, the good news is that the surcharge is definitely not going up.
 And in case you don't believe me, here's a quote straight from the commissary headquarters:

-"No, the commissary surcharge is not increasing for 2017," Kevin Robinson, a commissary spokesperson, told me.
-"It would take a change in law to raise the commissary surcharge and, to date, no legislation has been proposed to do so."
+Kevin Robinson, a commissary spokesperson, told us, "It would take a change in law to raise the commissary surcharge and, to date, no legislation has been proposed to do so."

-The commissary surcharge has long been set at 5 percent.
+The commissary surcharge has long been set at 5%.
 You'll find it noted at the end of your commissary receipt, and it is calculated on your total purchase amount before coupons are deducted.
 Revenue from the surcharge pays for commissary construction and infrastructure updates.